Most of us go through the vicious weight loss cycle of despair.

 3. Set small, realistic daily goals

-4. Get a support group
+4. Find a support group

+If you want to banish those extra pounds for good, you’ll need a village of people behind you.
 Do whatever you need to do to build a support system:

 - join an online fitness community,